Defects Per Million Opportunities (DPMO)

 DPMO is NOT the same as PPM (parts per million) since it is possible that each unit (part) being appraised may be found to have multiple defects of the same type or may have multiple types of defects.
 A part is defective if it has one or more defects.
 The number of defectives can never exceed the number of defects.

-IF each part only has one characteristic that can be a defect, then DPMO and PPM will be the same.
+If each part only has one characteristic that can be a defect, then DPMO and PPM will be the same.

 You could have 1,000,000 defects on one part and the DPMO could be 1,000,000 and the PPM is 1.0 if that part is the only part out of the million that has any defects (in other words the other 999,999 parts have 0 defects).
 This is an exaggeration to try and illustrate the difference between DPMO and PPM.